GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 vertices in the list.
 If you accidentally added a via point or got another point in the wrong locations, you can delete it by selecting the point in the list, and then clicking the red "x" button.
 If you have not selected a point in the list, clicking this button will clear all the points in the list.
-To make things easier in later stages, you should click on the "Save Points" icon (under the "Delete Point" button) which will add the points to QGIS as a point layer called "Vertices".
+To make things easier in later stages, you should click on the "Save Points" icon (below the "Delete Point" button) which will add the points to QGIS as a point layer called "Vertices".

 ![orstools plugin routing basic settings](../img/tutorial/qgis/orstools-basic-filled.png)